zanderkrdik/pi-template/README.md

 Deployment to Raspberry Pi
 ===
 The grunt configuration provides two main tasks for dealing with the Pi:

+deploy
+_
-- deploy: Packages and installs this codebase onto the pi.
+Packages and installs this codebase onto the pi.
 This is a full deploy, meaning that all required packages will be installed as well.
 While useful, this may slow development if some dependencies require compilation.

+devdeploy
+_
-- devdeploy: A light deployment method, moving just project files.
+A light deployment method, moving just project files.
 Allows rapid development as dependencies are not deployed.
 Not intended for real deployment, as dependencies can be easily broken.

+Akin to a `git clone`, pulling files but not running `npm install`.

 ##Setup
 ###Raspberry Pi B v1